Azure/azure-relay-dotnet/README.md

 1. Click below to deploy the ARM template that is a part of this repository.

-2. Add an Environment Variable called `RELAYCONNECTIONSTRING` with the resulting namespace connection string.
+2. Add an Environment Variable called `azure-relay-dotnet/connectionstring` with the resulting namespace connection string.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-relay-dotnet%2Fmaster%2Ftemplates%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>